We are searching for

 • Year

-A car title transfer is the process by which a seller transfers legal vehicle ownership to a buyer.
+A vehicle title transfer is the process by which a seller transfers legal vehicle ownership to a buyer.
 This includes providing the proper documentation and information on both sides.
-Both the buyer and seller have their own responsibility when it comes to a car title transfer.
+Both the buyer and seller have their own responsibility when it comes to transferring a car title.

 The seller is responsible for: